roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

                 path: nginx.conf
 ```

-    2. Run the following command to create the resources that run the NGINX service:
+    2. Run the following command to create the resources that are provisioned for the NGINX service:

         ```
         kubectl create -f service.yaml configmap.yaml nginx.yaml
         ```

-3. Log on to the node that is used to perform stress tests and run the following command to download `wrk`:
+3. Log on to the node that is used to perform stress tests and run the following command to download `wrk`.

-    **Note:** For more information about how to log on to a node of a Kubernetes cluster, see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md) and [Connect to a Windows instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance by using password authentication.md).
+    **Note:** For more information about how to log on to a node of a Kubernetes cluster, see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md) or [Connect to a Windows instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance by using password authentication.md).

     ```
     wget https://caishu-oss.oss-cn-beijing.aliyuncs.com/wrk?versionId=CAEQEBiBgMCGk565xxciIDdiNzg4NWIzMzZhZTQ1OTlhYzZhZjFhNmQ2MDNkMzA2 -O wrk